Posted on Thursday, June 27th, 2024 at 8:41 pm

 Third-Degree Felony

 Finally, if the stolen property is worth more than $150,000, the charge is a third-degree felony.
-A third-degree felony conviction could result in between nine and thirty-six months in prison.
+Furthermore, a third-degree felony conviction could result in between nine and thirty-six months in prison.

 Statute of Limitations for Stolen Property in Ohio

 Section 2901.13 of the Ohio Revised Statutes sets the statute of limitations for criminal offenses.
-A statute of limitations is the timeframe within which prosecutors must bring charges against the accused.
+A statute of limitations is the timeframe for prosecutors to bring charges against the accused.

 If prosecutors attempt to bring charges against you for alleged stolen property crimes committed beyond these timeframes, your attorney may be able to get the charges dropped.
 One reason we have statutes of limitations is to protect the accused from being unable to defend themselves properly.